A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: Regularity results for eigenfunctions

 The potential $V$ is an inverse square potential with singularities on the collision planes (more precisely, on the semilattice generated by the collision planes).
 We thus may apply Theorem~\ref{theorem.regularity} to eigenfunctions of the differential operator $\maH$. \end{example}

 Moreover, the inverse square potentials considered in \cite{DerezinskiFaupin, DerezinskiRichard, HLNU1, HLNU2, LiNi09} are also inverse square potentials in our sense.

-\begin{theorem} We use the notation of Theorem~\ref{theorem.regularity}.
+\begin{theorem} We use the notation introduced in Theorem~\ref{theorem.regularity}.
 Let $D$ be a constant coefficient elliptic operator on $X = \RR^n$ and $V$ be an inverse square potential.
 Let $\rho_{\wha{\maF}}$ be a smoothed distance function to $\wha{\maF}$, as above.
 Assume $u \in L^2(\RR^{n})$ is an eigenfunction of $D + V$, then

 for all multi-indices $\alpha$. \end{theorem}